First Time Competitors

-Yes, every competitor at the Equestrian Victorian Interschool State Championships needs to be a current financial competitive member of Equestrian Australia.
+Yes, every competitor at the Equestrian Victorian Interschool State Championships needs to be a current financial, competitive member of Equestrian Australia through EV membership.
 Membership is renewable every year through Equestrian Victoria either online or by contacting the office before 30th June.
 Without a current EV Competitive Membership riders will not be allowed to compete.

 10. How do we enter the State Championships if we are not a member when entries close?

 Those riders who are not EV members at time of entry will need to take out membership for the year commencing 1st July.
 At time of putting in your online entries on Nominate, enter the membership number as 99999 and contact the EV Office to process a membership renewal or process a new membership online via http://www.vic.equestrian.org.au.
 Memberships will be checked.

 11. Do I have to qualify to enter the EV State Championships?

 The combination of the horse and rider must compete at a “participation event” on the ISV, Interschool calendar between April of the previous year and the end of February in the year of entry.
 This excludes the Australian Championships.
 Riders do not technically need to “qualify” in a certain discipline.